 Standing is not bad for you.
 Unless you have a very rare spinal condition or have recently suffered tremendous back injury, standing should not hurt you.
 However, if you believe that it will, you will experience pain every time.

-Dr. John Sarno, and many other enlightened doctors who treat psychosomatic sciatica, write extensively about conditioning and how it relates to physical pain.
+Dr. John Sarno, and many other enlightened doctors who treat mindbody sciatica, write extensively about conditioning and how it relates to physical pain.

 Luckily, overcoming this burden is as simple as deprogramming yourself using knowledge therapy.
 The treatment is effective and simple for anyone to use and best of all, involves no costs or risks whatsoever.